DevManSam777/devleads/docs/SETUP-GUIDE.md

    - `universe_domain`

 5. **You can now sign out of the Firebase Console**

 ---

 ## Email Setup (Optional but highly recommended)

 Email notifications are optional but highly recommended for lead management.
-It is set up to work seamlessly with the [web form](#web-forms-integration-optional-but-highly-recommended) web components provided later on in this document.
+It is set up to work seamlessly with the customizable [web form](#web-forms-integration-optional-but-highly-recommended) web components provided later on in this document.
 Both you and the person submitting the form are sent email confirmations.

 ### Understanding Email Password (EMAIL_PASS)